 In that event, however, unreason and passion will be calling all the shots.

-For decades women have been attempting to embroider the tale of their life, but, very often, their interior monologue has not left them much of a choice.
-As many still live in a patriarchal world, forever dominated by the punitive power of a conservative system, they have not got the opportunity to be seduced by tempting alternatives and alluring stories that might have enhanced their standard of living and mental independence.
+For decades women have been attempting to embroider the tale of their life, but, very often, their interior monologue has not left them much of choice.
+As many still live in a patriarchal world, forever dominated by the punitive power of a conservative system, they have not got the opportunity to be seduced by attractive alternatives and alluring stories that might have enhanced their standard of living and mental independence.

-Gender equality in our Western societies is a rather recent debate, taking into account that women in France had not the right to hold their own bank account until 1965 and in Switzerland had no voting right until 1971.
+Gender equality in our Western societies is a somewhat recent debate, taking into account that women in France had not the right to hold their own bank account until 1965 and in Switzerland had no voting right until 1971.

-Fairness and impartiality are main points on the agenda.
+Fairness and impartiality are the main points on the agenda.
 Female egalitarianism and equal opportunity is still a sweltering challenge when we note that in some countries they are still treated like slaves and considered as underdogs.

-"Women in progress"
+"Women in progress."

 YOU ARE READING